sqpdln/label-audio-files/README.md

-Small thing for labelling audio data
+micro gui for labelling audio data.

+'''
+python server.py
+'''

+localhost:5000

+click label for each sound

+watch your ears